Dwight Howard: Assault and battery allegation

 In July 2023, a man sued Howard for assault, battery, intentional infliction of emotional distress, and false imprisonment.
 The lawsuit stemmed from an encounter with the man at Howard's Georgia residence in July 2021.
 The plaintiff alleged that Howard coerced him into a threesome with another man and forced himself sexually on the plaintiff.
 Howard denied the allegations and asked that the lawsuit be dismissed, stating that the two had engaged in "consensual sexual activity" and that the "case had been made public for profit".
 The lawsuit was dismissed with prejudice in August 2024.

+Personal life

+Howard has five children: three sons (Braylon, Dwight, David) and two daughters (Layla, Jayde).
+They each have a different mother.
+Melissa Rios, the mother of his son David, died on March 27, 2020, following an epileptic seizure.
+He has been involved in several public and legal issues with Royce Reed, the mother of his oldest son Braylon.